-Since wolves were delisted in Idaho, there have been a tremendous amount of wolves killed.
+Since wolves were delisted in Idaho, there have been a staggering number of wolves killed.
 In 2018 alone, 395 wolves were killed.
 312 were killed by hunters and trappers and 83 by Wildlife “Services”.
 The Idaho Department of Fish and Game (IDFG) uses their Wildlife “Services” to aerially gun down wolves.

 Western Great Lakes States

-In the Western Great Lake States, Michigan, Wisconsin, and Minnesota, wolves are protected by Endangered Species Act.
+In the Western Great Lakes States, Michigan, Wisconsin, and Minnesota wolves are protected by the Endangered Species Act.

 Michigan is home to 662 gray wolves in its Upper Peninsula and Isle Royale National Park in Lake Superior.
 At last count, there were two wolves left on Isle Royale, a father and daughter who are half-siblings and born two years apart to the same mother.
 This extreme inbreeding necessitated a genetic rescue of the wolf population and led to reintroduction efforts.